cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/validation-backoff-schedule.md

 # Validation backoff schedule

-Attempts to complete domain validation with our CA partners are distributed over 14 days.
+Attempts to complete domain validation with our CA partners, Digicert and Let's Encrypt are distributed over 14 days and 7 days, respectively.
 Afterward, DCV tokens expire as dictated by the CA/B Baseline Requirements, which govern issuance of publicly trusted SSL certificates.

 Here is the function that is used to determine the next check: